 Let's get started!

-I appreciate that we all want to get out into the wild and create award-winning shots and have fun.
+I appreciate that we all want to get out into the wild and create award-winning shots and have fun and become the best wildlife photographer.
 But before we do, I have outlined a few things that we should be mindful of.
 When photographing the rut, we all need to adhere to a code of conduct; protecting the safety of the wildlife is the most important consideration.

 - Never harass or crowd the deer, as this will stress the animals and can potentially increase the risk of a human-animal conflict.
 Always leave them plenty of space and routes to move off.